 Please know that every patient is unique -- as is the circumstance surrounding their care.
 Our care teams will always compassionately consider those circumstances when making decisions about visitor/ family presence.

 - If you are a family member, visitor, or support person you will be provided a face mask when you enter the hospital.
 This protects you, our patients and our staff.
-It is very important that the face mask is worn at all times (ensuring that it covers both your mouth and your nose) while in the hospital building.
+It is required that a face mask is worn at all times (ensuring that it covers both your mouth and your nose) while in the hospital building.
 It may be removed while eating in designated locations in the hospital (not in the patient room).

 - If you do not have a face covering, a facemask will be offered to you.
 If you are unable to wear a mask for protection, you should not visit our facilities**.
 Your safety and the safety of others is really important.

-- When you are in our facilities we ask that you please wash your hands and/or use sanitizer often, and limit touching surfaces in patient care areas.
+- When you are in our facilities we ask that you please wash your hands or use the hand sanitizer often, and limit touching surfaces in patient care areas.